maratsubkhankulov/trust-website/_posts/2018-01-09-how-do-i-import:restore-my-wallet.md

 title: "How do I import/restore my wallet?"
 ---

-In `Settings` > `Wallets` you can import your wallet.
-Simply type in your JSON keystore or your private key.
+In `Settings` > `Wallets` you can import your wallet, you can simply enter your `Keystore JSON`. `Keystore JSON` is your private key encrypted with a password.